-with equality if and only if $\G$ preserves a totally geodesic $\Hyp^2$. \end{theorem}
+with equality if and only if $\G$ is Fuchsian. \end{theorem}

-It is the analogue of R. Bowen's Theorem \cite{bowen1979hausdorff}.
-The proof of the inequality mimics a classic method using comparison of the volume of large balls, that we can found in \cite{knieper1995volume,glorieux2015entropy}.
-The main argument is to compare two distances on the boundary of the convex core.
-This two distances are the intrinsic and extrinsic distances coming from the $\AdS$ distance.
-We prove a reverse inequality compared to the Riemannian case: the extrinsic distance is greater than the intrinsic distance (up to a fixed additive constant).
-This inequality on distances has to be proven only on 2-dimensional Anti de Sitter space, where it follows by a simple computation.
+It is the Lorentzian analogue of R. Bowen's Theorem \cite{bowen1979hausdorff}.
+The proof of the inequality mimics a classic method using a comparison of the volume of large balls, that one can found in \cite{knieper1995volume,glorieux2015entropy}.
+The main argument is a comparison of two distances on the boundary of the convex core.
+These two distances are the intrinsic and extrinsic distances coming from the $\AdS$ distance.
+We will see that the usual inequality between intrinsic and extrinsic distances in Riemannian geometry is reversed in the Lorentzian context.

-The proof of the rigidity case uses the comparison of the two Patterson-Sullivan measures coming from the intrinsic and extrinsic distances.
-We show that if there is equality between the critical exponent of the intrinsic and extrinsic metric then the measures should be equivalent.
-By a classical remark using Bowen-Margulis measures, we show that the marked length spectrum of the boundary of the convex core and of the ambient, quasi-Fuchsian $\AdS^3$-manifold are equal.
+The characterization of the equality case consists in comparing the two Patterson-Sullivan measures coming from the intrinsic and extrinsic distances.
+We show that if there is equality between the critical exponent of the intrinsic and extrinsic distances then the measures should be equivalent.
+By a classical remark using Bowen-Margulis measures, we show that the marked length spectra of the boundary of the convex core and of the ambient, quasi-Fuchsian $\ADS^3$-manifold are equal.
 This ends the proof thanks to a easy argument of two-dimensional hyperbolic geometry.

-\emph{Remark:} This result happens to be equivalent to a theorem of Bishop-Steger \cite{bishop1991three} for the action of surface group acting on $\Hyp^2\times \Hyp^2$.
-Indeed the critical exponent is equal to the growth rate of periodic geodesics a quasi-Fuchsian $\AdS^3$-manifolds.
-It is shown in \cite{glorieux2015asymptotic} that this number is equal to the invariant studied by C. Bishop and T. Steger.
-The proof we propose is totally independent, and the version of this theorem in the paper (Theorem \ref{th - inequality h<I delta} ) is slightly stronger than the result of Bishop-Steger.
+\emph{Remark:} The Mess parametrization \cite{mess2007lorentz} associates a pair of Fuchsian representations in $\PSL(2,\R)$ to every quasi-Fuchsian group in $\PO(2,2)$.
+Using this parametrization, the work in \cite{glorieux2015asymptotic}, and the right notion of entropy, one can show that $\delta_{\h^{2,1}}(\G)$ is equal to a number associated with the action of a surface group on $\Hyp^2\times \Hyp^2$ in \cite{bishop1991three} by Bishop and Steger, where they prove the same rigid inequality (another proof can be found in \cite{potrie2014}).
+The proof we propose is totally independent, and we actually prove a stronger result (Theorem \ref{th - inequality h<I delta} ).